medialab/minet/docs/cli.md

                                 ~30s.
   --url-template URL_TEMPLATE   A template for the urls to fetch.
 Handy e.g. if
                                 you need to build urls from ids etc.
+  --wait WAIT                   Time to wait, in seconds, before taking the
+                                screenshot.
+This might be a good idea if none of the --wait-until strategies work for you and if you need to give more time to the browser extensions to kick in.
+This obviously makes the whole process slower.
   --wait-until {commit,domcontentloaded,load,networkidle}
                                 What to wait to consider the web page loaded.
                                 Defaults to `load`.
   --width WIDTH                 Page width in pixels.
-Defaults to `1024`.
+Defaults to `1920`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.